 Gray mold is a common problem for many food crops produced in North Carolina.
 Because it has a wide host range, crop rotation strategies may not be effective.
 This disease is most commonly found in greenhouse production, and when plants are in cool, wet conditions.
+Occasionally, this pathogen is present in field produced hemp when environmental conditions favor its development; however, it is often not found in outdoor hemp in NC.
 This disease can affect all parts of the plant, causing damages to leaves, stems, flowers, and roots.

 Gray mold is caused by Botrytis cinerea (teliomorph Botryotinia fuckeliana), which is a necrotrophic fungus that can cause severe damages to industrial hemp.
 B. cinerea produces several cell wall-degrading enzymes and toxins that degrade tissues and can also infect plant wounds caused by insects or pruning.

 The fungus produces gray-white masses of mycelium (fungal mats) and spores on the surface of affected tissues (Figure 1).
 As tissues become decayed, the pathogen forms sclerotia (fungal overwintering structures) that are black, irregularly-shaped structures and mimic rodent droppings.